 The problem with this rhetorical “trap” is that not all of us fall neatly into the gender binary.
 What is wrong with liking kickboxing, fast cars, and electric guitar?
 I consider myself genderfluid — which means I possess some stereotypically male traits as well as traits culturally accepted as female.

 To be clear, I think sexism is less of a problem than racism.
 But it is still a huge problem.
 In 2021, women make 82 cents for every dollar that a man makes (NBC News).
-We have yet to elect a woman president.
 I work in the male-dominated tech industry, which brings unique challenges.
 One of these challenges is gender presentation.

 Many men allow their significant others to police their relationships and forbid them from getting too close to other women.
 This arrangement is known colloquially as being under “lock and key.”